bablokb/pi-btnap/README.md

 A **client** needs a second bluetooth-device to establish a connection.
 The second device must be a server or a nap.
-With this setup, you can provide an internet connection from one Pi (e.g. a Pi-Zero) using a second pi as a nap.
+With this setup, you can provide an internet connection to a Pi (e.g. a Pi-Zero) using a second pi as a nap.

 A **nap** is a special version of the server.
 It bridges incoming